 In 2004, Shonibare was a Turner prize nominee and was also awarded the decoration of Member of the “Most Excellent Order of the British Empire or MBE.
-Shonibare was notably commissioned by Okwui Enwezor at Documenta 10 in 2002 to create his most recognized work, Gallantry and Criminal Conversation that launched him on to an international stage.
+In January 2019, he was awarded the decoration of Commander of the Order of the British Empire or CBE.
+Shonibare was notably commissioned by Okwui Enwezor at Documenta 10 in 2002 to create his most recognized work, Gallantry and Criminal Conversation, that launched him on to an international stage.
 He has exhibited at the Venice Biennale and internationally at leading museums worldwide.
 In September 2008, his major mid-career survey commenced at the MCA Sydney and then toured to the Brooklyn Museum, New York and the Museum of African Art at the Smithsonian Institution, Washington, D.C.
 He was elected as Royal Academician by the Royal Academy, London in 2013.

 In 2014, Doughty Hanson & Co Real Estate and Terrace Hill commissioned Wind Sculpture, which is installed in Howick Place, London.
 Measuring 6 metres by 3 metres, it explores the notion of harnessing movement through the idea of capturing and freezing a volume of wind in a moment of time.

-Shonibare’s works are included in prominent collections internationally, including the Tate Collection, London; Victoria and Albert Museum, London; National Museum of African Art, Smithsonian Institute, Washington, D.C; Museum of Modern Art, New York; National Gallery of Canada, Ottawa; Moderna Museet, Stockholm; and National Gallery of Modern Art in Rome, Rome.
+Shonibare’s works are included in prominent collections internationally, including the Tate Collection, London, UK; Victoria and Albert Museum, London, UK; National Museum of African Art, Smithsonian Institute, USA, Washington, D.C.; Museum of Modern Art, USA, New York; National Gallery of Canada, Canada, Ottawa; Moderna Museet, Sweden, Stockholm; and the National Gallery of Modern Art in Rome, Italy, Rome.